Ph.D. in Bioenergetics

-The Ph.D. program in Bioenergetics and Exercise Science is housed in the Department of Kinesiology within the College of Health and Human Performance, and is offered in conjunction with the Department of Physiology in the Brody School of Medicine.
-In the most recent rankings, our program was ranked 4th by Academic Analytics in the broad category of Biomedical Science Disciplines within the specific area of Kinesiology and Exercise Science.
+The Ph.D. program in Bioenergetics and Exercise Science is housed in the Department of Kinesiology within the College of Health and Human Performance, and is offered in conjunction with the Departments of Physiology and Biochemistry in the Brody School of Medicine.
+In the most recent rankings, our doctoral program was ranked 16th by the National Academy of Kinesiology in 2015.
 This ranking was based upon program faculty indices of productivity, funding and visibility as well as student indices of graduate assistant support, student quality, employment and admissions.

 The East Carolina University Bioenergetics and Exercise Science program combines study in exercise science, kinesiology, biochemistry and physiology culminating in a Doctor of Philosophy degree.
 In essence the program investigates how energy produced and released by the metabolic process is harnessed to perform the cellular work and activities necessary to sustain life.
 The 69 semester hour program includes core coursework, laboratory research rotations and a 27 s.h. dissertation requirement.
 Students have the opportunity to utilize laboratory and research facilities of all participating disciplines.
 Bioenergetics and Exercise Science graduates address research questions at the level of the whole body to the gene using a variety of approaches and are trained for employment in health care, government, academic, research and service institutions.